Othriophis taeniurus ridleyi (Ridley’s Racer)

 Active Time?
 The snake is mainly nocturnal.
 They are active during the day after heavy rainfall, or inside caves for the most part, but I have seen them active during daylight hours as well.

 Food: Bats, birds, and maybe even rats if they happened to be on the ground.
 They are known to be able to hang from a cave wall and catch bats as they fly by – out of the air!

 Defensive Behavior: These Thailand snakes are calm and move slowly unless provoked substantially.

 Offspring: Nothing known – still updating this article.
 I have never had a chance to see juveniles in the wild or captivity.
-Probably same pattern as adults.
+Probably the same pattern as adults.

 Notes: These are often found in Thailand caves, they are excellent wall climbers.
-A Buddhist monk walked me through some pitch black caves at a temple with a cave in Southern Thailand and showed me this amazingly colored Ridley’s Racer pictured above.
+A Buddhist monk walked me through some pitch-black caves at a temple with a cave in Southern Thailand and showed me this amazingly colored Ridley’s Racer pictured above.
 This non-venomous snake, part of the rat snake family was calm and let me take video with the camera just 12 inches from her head.
 Ridley racer snakes hang on cave walls and snatch flying bats out of the air.